-IDT offers a powerful analytical tool for determining the properties of oligo sequences—the OligoAnalyzer program.
+IDT offers a powerful analytical tool for determining the properties of oligo sequences—the OligoAnalyzer® Tool.
 This tool calculates the physical characteristics of any oligo sequence, including length, GC content, melting temperature range, molecular weight, extinction coefficient, and optical density.

-Access the OligoAnalyzer program from under the “SciTools” heading of the IDT website (Figure 1, Arrow).
+Access the OligoAnalyzer Tool from under the “Tools” heading on any page of the IDT website (Figure 1).

 Enter your sequence into the “Sequence” box in the 5’ to 3’ orientation (Figure 2, Arrow 1).

 Figure 2.
-Insert Oligo on Sequence Entry Page of OligoAnalyzer® Program.
+Insert oligo on sequence entry page of OligoAnalyzer® Tool.

-The OligoAnalyzer program accommodates DNA, RNA, and mixed bases, as well as a range of modifications, which can be selected from the menus under the Sequence box (Figure 2, Arrow 2).
+The OligoAnalyzer Tool accommodates DNA, RNA, and mixed bases, as well as a range of modifications, which can be selected from the menus under the Sequence box (Figure 2, Arrow 2).

 To get the correct Tm, it is important to enter the Mg2+ and dNTP concentrations you will use in your experiment (Figure 2, Arrow 3).
 Please note that the Tm reported on the specification sheet shipped with IDT oligos uses default settings of 0 nM Mg2+ and 0 mM dNTPs, and thus, will usually differ from the Tm calculated here.